-Year 13 of WALK! with Aegis is once again a special version, with this week-long celebration of health and wellness supporting virtual-friendly events.
-Just as in year's past, this event, held at hundreds of locations and various settings across the country, focuses on Aegis' seven identified dimensions of wellness using a series customizable plans and activities to accommodate all participant levels and locations.
+The fourteenth annual WALK! with Aegis Therapies® is a celebration of health and wellness that takes place on October 3 - 9, 2022.
+This event, held at hundreds of locations and various settings across the country, focuses on Aegis' seven dimensions of wellness using a series customizable plans and activities to accommodate all participant levels and locations.